-William & Mary offers three study abroad programs in France:
+William & Mary offers several study abroad programs in France:

 - a semester-long program in Montpellier

 - a month-long summer abroad program in Montpellier

 - a semester-long program in Reunion Island (starting in 2024)

 We also send students to a semester in Paris, Strasbourg or Bruxelles with the I.F.E.
 This program gives students the opportunity to do research in Francophone Europe while completing an internship.
 Given the rigor of this program, students must have already taken FREN 314 or FREN 315 as well as two more advanced FREN classes before applying.